pharo-ide/ClassAnnotation/README.md

-# ObjectUse
+# ClassMetaAnnotation
-Tiny abstraction to reify the way how to use objects and to attach this description to desired classes
+This package provide the way how to annotate classes with first class objects.
+It allows to query all annotated classes, query all annotation of specific class and extend classes with annotations from external application packages